wuxc/pywin32doc/md/PyIDebugApplicationNode.md

 ## PyIDebugApplicationNode Object

-Provides the functionality of IDebugDocumentProvider, plus a context within a project tree.
+Provides the functionality of IDebugDocumentProvider, plus a context within a project tree\.
 Derived from[PyIDebugDocumentProvider](#pyidebugdocumentprovider)

 #### Methods